-Deepening your awareness of how you learn best will guide your decisions for learning and studying in medical school.
+Deepening your awareness of how you learn best and where your "stretches" are as a learner will help guide your decisions for studying in medical school.
 These resources will help you learn more about yourself and further develop your skills for approaching complex material.

 Dr. John Pelley's Success Types site was developed as a means to use personality type as a tool for enhancing academic success in medical education.
 Success Types concepts include the integration of brain research, sleep research, human performance research, and cognitive psychology.